Hotels In Lusaka

 Taj Pamodzi Lusaka

-A luxurious retreat in one the fastest growing and most hospitable cities in Africa, Taj Pamodzi is the undisputed choice for business and leisure travelers to the sparkling Zambian capital.
+A luxurious retreat in one the fastest growing and most hospitable cities in Africa, Taj Pamodzi, our 5 star hotel in Lusaka, is the undisputed choice for business and leisure travelers to the sparkling Zambian capital.
 22 kms away from the international airport, the hotel is set amidst tropical gardens in Lusaka’s central business district, with 192 contemporary rooms and suites ushering you into the good life.

 Stay a Bit Longer